Stamp Duty And Registration Charges In Mumbai

 Stamp duty on gift deed in Maharashtra

-A gift deed in favour of any other family member, however, attracts stamp duty at the rate of 2 per cent of the transaction value.
-Similarly, 5 per cent of the transaction value is charged as stamp duty if a gift deed is signed in favour of someone outside of the family.
+A gift deed in favour of any other family member, however, attracts stamp duty at the rate of two per cent of the transaction value.
+Similarly, five per cent of the transaction value is charged as stamp duty if a gift deed is signed in favour of someone outside of the family.

 How much stamp duty and registration charges you need to pay in Maharashtra?

 To put it in a nutshell, for residential property transactions done until December 31, 2014, the registration charges were Rs 25,000.
-From January 1, 2015, onwards, this can go up to Rs 30,000.
-The stamp duty is charged at a standard 5 per cent across Maharashtra.
+From January 1, 2015, onwards, this has gone up to Rs 30,000.
+The stamp duty is charged at a standard five per cent across Maharashtra and additional 1 per cent as surcharge for Mumbai property buyers.

 How to calculate stamp duty and registration charges on your property?